040 Why success stops feeling like enough

 What actually changes the pattern?

 The shift isn't about leaving law or lowering standards.
-The episode uses a specific analogy to explain what updating your relationship to the role actually means in practice, and why the work doesn't have to feel different for you to feel different inside it.
+The episode explains what updating your relationship to the role actually means in practice, and why the work doesn't have to be different for you to feel different inside it.

 Summary